DanielBMarkham/Info-Ops/manuscript/chapter19.md

 You've got six outcomes for your behavior.
 That's six different flows.
 For each flow, you've got these seven supplementals, plus whatever other ones your system has.
 If you wanted to have a status report that looked good, you could blow this out immediately into 6 times 7, or 42 small User Stories.

 For user stories that you're worried about doing all at one time, blow them out like this.
-I wouldn't add them to your backlog because you don't have anything to do with them accept decide to deliver them and then deliver them.
+At the last possible minute  (Somebody once called this the "Last Responsible Moment").
+Never add them to your backlog all blown out like this because you don't have anything to do with them accept decide to deliver them and then deliver them.
 (For a lot of people, this happens during a process called "Sprint Planning").
 It's the last possible step before actually working on the dang things.
-They don't need to be in your queue because there's nothing for them to do there.
+They don't need to be in your queue because there's nothing for them to do there, just deliver them.
+If there's something left to do, it's not the last responsible moment.

 Instead, when it comes time to figure out what you can do, pull the little ones off and write tests, watch them fail, then change the structure and watch them pass.
 Many of these delivery supplementals will have tests that consist of functions that are reused over and over again.
 If you write a separate test for each story that has the only acceptance criteria of "show something to the user", I will come to your office and use invective and strong language until I hurt your feelings.
 Instead just write a platform tests that makes sure the pages are up, then add your page to the list when you come to that story.

-You've split a User Story into 73 small User Stories.
-Do you have to keep all of those around on the backlog?
+You've split a User Story into 73 small User Stories, but decided not to do them all.
+Do you have to keep all of un-done ones around on the backlog?

 Heck no!
 If you're doing 12 of them and saving the other 61 for some future date, they don't go in the backlog.
 They don't go anywhere, since they are not tests that you currently plan to work on.
 I don't want to see them on your backlog.
 I don't want to see them on the wall.
 I don't want to see them anywhere.
 If you insist, stick them in the notes section of the appropriate Master Backlog Item.
 They'll be there for your consideration the next time you look at that item.
 Not before.
 Keep It Simple, Silly.
+(And I would be extremely cautious about putting them in your notes.
+Why would you want to pre-determine how some future version of yourself might want to deliver stuff?)

 ### **Tease out the best way the entire model might be delivered (Points, Estimation, and Other Games**

-Finally we come to estimation, a subject that has caused much wailing and gnashing of teeth for some in the technology community.
-It seems that some folks have bosses that are assholes, and to prevent them from being an asshole, people want to remove estimation from the list of things a team might do.
+Finally we come to estimation and other topics of this ilk.
+Estimation is a subject that has caused much wailing and gnashing of teeth for some in the technology community.
+It seems that some folks have bosses that are assholes, and to prevent them from being assholes, somebody came up with the bright idea to remove the word "estimation" from the list of things a team might do.
 Replace it with the word "forecast".

 This is like preventing fires by outlawing the word fire and instead calling all fires "balloons".
+We've had no fires all last year!
+Had a ton of balloons, though.

 Estimation can be important, and grooming is a good time to do it.
 But it's not important for the reasons you might think.

 Let me describe a popular system for estimation that some folks use.

 Take the entire backlog.
 Pick the simplest item.
 Call it a 1.
-For other items, **guess** how difficult they are to deliver compared to this one.
+For other items, **guess** how **relatively difficult they are to deliver** compared to this one.
 Twice as much?
 It's a 2.
 Four times as much?
 It's a four.
 Total up the points.
 It's a simple game you should be able to play in a few minutes.
-The advanced version includes only using numbers that are doubles of one another (1,2,4,8,16...) or those in the Fibonacci or Lucas series.
-I like using the Fibonacci series because I like saying "Fibonacci".
+The advanced version includes only using numbers that are doubles of one another (1,2,4,8,16...).
+The super-advanced ninja cowboy version uses Fibonacci or Lucas series.
+I like using the Fibonacci series simply because I like saying "Fibonacci".

-Then, at some later time or date, take the "story points" for what you completed in one timebox and see how they relate to the total.
+Then, at some later time or date, take the "story points" for what you completed in one chunk of time and see how they relate to the total stuff left to do.
 Did you complete 10 points in the last week and your remaining total is 100 points?
 Then you've effectively "guessed" that you have ten more weeks to go.

+Pretty advanced math and engineering going on here, folks.
+Please step back!
+Give the professionals some room here.

-This is easy, even somewhat frivolous and silly.
+Of course this is easy, perhaps even somewhat frivolous and silly.
 When I first saw it, I was a bit astounded.
 Just putting numbers on things and adding them up could give you an estimate?
 Really?
+People do this?
+They pay people to do this?

 Something weird happened.
 I saw it working, over and over again.
-But I don't think people understood why it worked.
-As long as the team was regularly playing this point and estimation game, looking at the entire backlog, after several rounds the estimates got strangely accurate.
+But I don't think people understood why it worked, even the people who liked it.
+As long as the team was regularly playing this point and estimation game, after several rounds the estimates got strangely accurate.

-Then I saw all the ways this was being done wrong.
+Then I saw why my friends wanted to get rid of the word "estimation".
+I saw all the ways this was being done wrong.
 It was painful.
-I understand why many people refuse to do any estimating at all.

 I saw people insist that these points had to map to some time period, like an hour or a day.
 This is a terrible fail.
 You might as well just estimate hours or days.
 The abstraction gets you nothing if you're just talking about time.
+(Story points are a second-order abstraction.
+In the formula "y=2x+7", story points are the "2".
+They don't represent anything tangible until you plug an "x" in, that is, until you start actually delivering something.
+They don't represent the time period of things happening, they represent the *scale at which things happen*.
+It's the next level up.)

 I saw people do the estimation at the same time they did points.
 This is also a terrible fail.
 The entire point (ouch!) here is to separate the guess about how complicated it is to deliver stuff from the actual projection of when things will be done.
-They're separate events.
-The projection doesn't even need the team in the room.
+They're separate events with separate participants, concerns, and interactions.
+To do a projection you don't even need the team in the room.
 It's simple math.
-If you put it all together at the same time, people are going to look at points as days or hours again.
-You're just doing some kind of weird kabuki dance in the middle of it.
+If you try to do both points-guessing and scheduling at the same time, people are going to look at points as days or hours again.
+It's useless.

 I saw people take how much time they had for a project, then divide the number of time chunks they had, arriving at some weird number.
 Do we have ten sprints and 100 points in our backlog?
 Then we have to do ten points per sprint, dang it!
 This is a triple fail.
 First, it completely forgets the concept that the points for items will change over time.
 Second, it ignores any new items being added, and new items are always added.
 Finally it uses time to drive work.
 The work is the work.
 At the risk of being crude, if you change what the work is based on time (instead of what the users want), you don't know what you're doing.
+You know when you'll be done, but you have no idea what you're doing.
+In more ways than one.

 (Although it's perfectly acceptable to talk with users about what they actually want, of course.
 You just can't put the cart in front of the horse)

-I saw people leaving the points from last time on the story for the next time the game was played.
+I saw people leaving the points from last time on the story from one game-playing-session to the next.
 Well heck, if you're going to do that, people aren't really guessing again, are they?
 They're just looking at what the old number was and asking if anything changed.
 That might be an interesting thing to do, but it's a different thing from the way the game is played.
+You, also, are doing it wrong.

 I saw people taking the points from one time period and then using that number to determine the next time period.
 Did ten points last time?
 Pick ten points of stuff for next time and do that.
 After all you did ten points last time, right?
 The failure here is that points are a lagging indicator, not a leading one.
 That is, you do what you can do.
 Points got nothing to do with it.
-Until you do it, you really don't know how hard it is to do or not.
+Until you do something, you really don't know how hard it is to do or not.
 I've gotten to erasing points as soon as the game is finished to prevent this kind of nonsense.
 Do the points.
 Forget them.
 Do the work.
-Then offline, use the points to guess how much work is left.
+Then, offline, use the points to guess how much work is left.

 I totally understand why people don't like estimation.
-Points are a simple system but hell if we don't screw it up a lot.
+Points are a simple thing to do but hell if we don't screw it up a lot.

 The point game does this: the entire team walks through the entire backlog working through a mental model of how each item might be delivered.
 They do that over and over again, and as they get better at delivery and understanding the entire project, they get pretty good at guessing how relatively difficult things might be.

 At least that the way it reads in the book.

-But something else happens that we know that the book writers didn't: as the team walks through an imaginary delivery of all these goals, they're creating a shared Meta model of execution which gets more and more accurate with practice.
+But something else happens that we know that the maybe the other book writers didn't: as the team walks through an imaginary delivery of all these goals, they're creating a shared Meta model of execution which gets more and more accurate with practice.

 We're back to alignment and shared mental models again, only this time in the **Meta** genre, not Business or System.
 What we're doing as we deliver things and think about how we're going to deliver more things is come together on a system for how we deliver stuff.
 That's the real value of the point game, which has nothing to do with estimation.
 It creates a shared Meta Abstract To-Be model.